DavidBrunow/brunow.org/Sources/BrunowOrg/Documentation.docc/Posts/2024/04-21-ci-tooling.md

 ## Overview

-When I was working at American Airlines, I took charge of the CI architecture for Apple platforms.
-The CI supported the main American Airlines customer-facing app, which was modularized with each module living in its own repo.
+When I was working at my previous employer, I took charge of the CI architecture for Apple platforms.
+The CI supported the main customer-facing app, which was modularized with each module living in its own repo.
 This meant that we needed our CI architecture to support many repos.
 Since CI architecture wasn't my primary responsibility (I was a senior iOS developer on a platform team), I also needed the system to be easily maintained from as few places as possible – I really did not want to update every module repo every time we wanted to add new functionality to our CI pipelines.

 My solution was to have the bare minimum of CI infrastructure in the repos and have everything else living in a separate repo which could be cloned during the CI job.
-When I first implemented this at American Airlines we were using GitHub Enterprise for our source control platform and Jenkins for CI, so that meant that every repo had a Jenkinsfile but nothing else related to CI.
+When I first implemented this at my previous employer we were using GitHub Enterprise for our source control platform and Jenkins for CI, so that meant that every repo had a Jenkinsfile but nothing else related to CI.
 When I migrated the team from GitHub Enterprise to the hosted GitHub and switched CI to GitHub Actions, every repo had a yaml file defining their actions but nothing else related to CI.
 In both of these situations, updating the Jenkinsfiles or GitHub Actions yaml files across modules was painful, but it was also rare.

-When I started working at Hilton, they already had a similar app architecture that was modularized with each module in a separate repo.
-At that time, we were using a hosted BitBucket instance for our source control platform and Jenkins for CI so I implemented a similar pattern to what I had at American Airlines – each repo only had a Jenkinsfile in it and all the tools were hosted in a separate repo.
+When I started working at my current employer, they already had a similar app architecture that was modularized with each module in a separate repo.
+At that time, we were using a hosted BitBucket instance for our source control platform and Jenkins for CI so I implemented a similar pattern to what I had at my previous employer – each repo only had a Jenkinsfile in it and all the tools were hosted in a separate repo.
 Then when I migrated the team to a hosted GitLab instance, I was able to build things in such a way that each repo had no references to CI in the codebase – instead, the settings for each repo point to a centralized configuration file in that same separate repo that holds the rest of the CI tooling.

 The current state of our CI architecture is working really well for us, so in this post I'd like to share one bit that I think is critical – this separate